se-research/OpenDaVINCI/automotive/miniature/boxparker/README.md

 ## Prepare configuration

-The repository contains a configuration file and two test scenarios.
+The repository contains a configuration file and two test scenarios in the directory "config".
 As the simulation environment is provided as a Docker image, this configuration needs to be prepared so that we can simply start the Docker image later.

 Create a symbolic link in your $HOME folder: